AP source: Flynn lawyers make a break with Trump team

 A lawyer for former national security adviser Michael Flynn has told President Donald Trump's legal team that they are no longer communicating with them about special counsel Robert Mueller's investigation into Russian election interference.

-The decision could be a sign that Flynn is moving to cooperate with Mueller's investigation.
+The decision could be a sign that Flynn is moving to cooperate with Mueller's investigation or negotiate a deal for himself.

 The decision was communicated this week, said a person familiar with the decision who spoke to The Associated Press on condition of anonymity to discuss an ongoing investigation.